Benedictteo05/OSA_notes/Operating Systems & Administration/Introduction to Operating Systems.md

 - Tends to propagate processes
 - Considerable attention to resource isolation (security & protection)
 - Tend to optimize response time

+**Kernel basic facilities**
+- The kernel's primary purpose is to manage the computer's resources and allow other programs to run and use these resources.
+- Typically, the resources consist of:
+	- CPU
+	- Memory
+	- I/O Devices